kailey-nieves/MDEF-Website-Repository/docs/project/project.md

  - Biomaterials - Biopolimers

 I have been taking different workshops with individuals outside Iaac, to keep investigating & experimenting alternatives materials.
+This workshop was imparted by Lara Campos, a collaborator with fablab Barcelona on a proyect called "Remix el Barrio".

 <img src= "../../images/biomateriales.jpg" alt="Photo of biomaterial Preparation">
 This biomaterial was made with pine resin and carnauba wax.